COVID-19 FAQ for Students

-KU intends to reopen for in-person classes with on-campus housing options in Fall 2020 with hybrid and online enrollment options for students whose travel is restricted by COVID-19.
-KU is committed to ensuring the majority of students, if they choose, have the majority of their courses with in-person instruction in whole or in part.
-KU is trying to provide as flexible options as possible to meet students wherever they are so students can continue to make progress on their degrees.
+KU intends to offer a flexible, hybrid model Fall 2020 of in-person, hybrid and online classes.
+KU is trying to provide as many flexible options as possible to meet students wherever they are so students can enroll full time and continue to make progress on their degrees.

 We know that not every student will be able to come to Lawrence in time for the start of the semester.
 KU is working on offering hybrid courses and online classes which can be started from abroad, to allow extra time for arrival.

 Even though students may need to arrive late, they should enroll full-time before classes begin August 24.
-At least one class needs to be in-person or hybrid.
 The course schedule will be available August 3 once all the instructional formats are updated.

-KU is working on providing more hybrid and online options for the fall so students can continue to make progress toward your degree even if they cannot attend classes in person on campus.
+KU is working on providing more hybrid and online options for the fall so you can continue to make progress toward your degree even if you cannot attend classes in-person on-campus.
 The schedule with updated course formats will be available August 3, 2020.

 There are limited options for remaining in the U.S. as an F-1 student after completion of your academic program.
 Possibilities, depending upon your personal situation, are described below.
 If you have questions or would like to explore any of these in greater detail please contact ISS to schedule a time to speak with one of our advisors.